-7.2 SPILL RESPONSE
+7.3 SPILL RESPONSE

-7.3.1 Incidental Spills
+7.3.1 Minor Spills

-Incidental spills are small quantities of material that you understand the hazards of and are comfortable that you have the training and ability and to clean up appropriately.
+Minor spills are small quantities of material that you understand the hazards of and are comfortable that you have the training and ability and to clean up appropriately.
 If you are unsure of the hazard of a spill or proper response procedures contact your Lab Supervisor, CHO or Public Safety.
-All incidental spills should be cleaned up immediately.
+All minor spills should be cleaned up immediately.

-Incidental spill cleanup procedures:
+Minor spill cleanup procedures:

-- 1. Notify everyone in the immediate area that you have a spill. - 2.
-Assess the hazard and your ability to clean it up properly. - 3.
+- 1. Notify everyone in the immediate area that you have a spill - 2.
+Assess the hazard and your ability to clean up properly. - 3.
 Locate the spill kit and identify appropriate protective equipment.
 At a minimum always use gloves and protective eyewear. - 4.
 Use an appropriate absorbent to confine or contain the spill.
 Strong acids or bases may need to use a neutralizing absorbent.
 Do not use paper towels. - 5.
-Contact SHERM or CHO for proper disposal.
+Properly dispose of the absorbent and clean the spilled area. - a) For non-reactive spills: scoop into a plastic disposal bag and sweep solid materials into a dustpan and place in a sealed container.
+Dispose of waste as normal trash as long as substance is non-volatile and non-hazardous waste. - b) For reactive or potentially reactive spills: scoop into an appropriate container.
+Wet mop the dry substances to avoid spreading hazardous dust, provided it is non-water reactive.
+If spilled chemical is a volatile solvent, transfer disposal bag to a hood.
+Follow the FSU policy for disposal.

-7.3.2 Hazardous Material Incident
+7.3.2 Potentially Hazardous Spills

-These may be larger in quantity or spills of highly hazardous materials including materials of low LD50, carcinogens or reproductive toxins, reactive, corrosive or flammable liquids, or metals, and materials of unknown toxicity.
+These may be larger in quantity or spills of highly hazardous materials including materials of low LD50, carcinogens or reproductive toxins, reactive, corrosive or flammable liquids, or metals, and materials if unknown toxicity.